Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Against the Colts, Shenault has averaged 40 receiving yards per game over his three career matchups, 3.5 more than his over/under for Sunday's game.
+- Shenault has averaged 40 receiving yards per game over his three career matchups against the Colts, 3.5 more than his over/under in Sunday's game.

 - Shenault has caught a touchdown pass against the Colts twice, and had multiple TDs in one of those games.

-- The 248.8 yards per game the Colts are giving up through the air makes them the NFL's 18th-ranked pass defense.
+- This week Shenault will face the NFL's 18th-ranked pass defense (248.8 yards allowed per game).

-- The Colts have allowed 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.
+- The Colts have conceded 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Patriots, Shenault caught two passes for 13 yards while being targeted three times.
+- Shenault put together a 13-yard performance against the Patriots last week on two catches while being targeted three times.

-- Shenault's six catches have led to 52 yards (17.3 per game) over his last three games.
-He was targeted 10 times.
+- Shenault's six catches during his last three games have yielded 52 yards (17.3 ypg).
+He's been targeted 10 times.

 Shenault's Jacksonville Teammates